 Would you rather sit your driving test in the city or country?
-Pass rates suggest that location really does matter, says motoring journalist Maria McCarthy.
+Pass rates suggest that location really does matter, says Maria McCarthy.

 I took driving lessons and passed my test in Exeter.

-In the run-up to the big day my instructor repeatedly took me to areas of the city which were tricky to negotiate.
+In the run-up to the big day my instructor repeatedly took me to areas of the city that were tricky to negotiate.

 These included busy junctions with complex road layouts, double mini-roundabouts and a particular side road where visibility for pulling out onto the busy main road was poor.